tnresearch/Fannotate/README.md

 ![Annotation](bin/ICL_annotation.png)

-From here, the documentation of the HUGINN benchmark framework is preserved in order to make the dataption more smooth.

 The documentation of the underlying HUGINN framework can be found here: [HUGINN documentation](HUGINN.md).
 The HUGINN codebase is provided in ``src/fannotate/`` at the time of writing (07/10/2024).